unioslo/harborapi/docs/recipes/artifacts/get-artifact-vulnerabilities.md

 # Get artifact vulnerability report

 We can fetch the vulnerability report for an artifact using [`get_artifact_vulnerabilities`][harborapi.client.HarborAsyncClient.get_artifact_vulnerabilities].
+It returns a [`HarborVulnerabilityReport`][harborapi.models.HarborVulnerabilityReport] object.
 The vulnerability report contains all the vulnerabilities found in the artifact.

 ```py
 import asyncio